The Hijab

 the same dress code, so in essence outward appearance determines one’s level of

-piety.
 While certain things would certainly seem ordered, every single order

 has circumstances that might temper it, and anything that is controversial